wp-plugins/store-locator-le/readme.txt

 1. Search for "Store Locator Plus" via Plugins/Add New on your WordPress admin panel.
 2. Click install.
 3. Add your locations through the 'Add Locations' page in the Store Locator admin panel
-4. Create or edit a page and add the [SLPLUS] shortcode.
+4. Create or edit a page and add the [[SLPLUS] shortcode](http://www.charlestonsw.com/support/documentation/store-locator-plus/getting-started/shortcodes/).

 = Icons =